retro16/MidiBox/README.md

              means 0% (effectively muting the channel) and 100 means 1000%.
            * VELOCITY OFFSET <NUMBER>: Adds an offset to velocity values.
 This is applied after velocity scale.
-         * RESET CH.PROCESS: Reset all channel processing.
+         * RESET CHAN PROC.: Reset all channel processing.
 Channel processing will be bypassed, reducing CPU load.
-         * RESET ROUTE: Reset all settings for this route.
      * PARA.
 CHANNEL <CHANNEL>: Configure paraphonic mapping for the given MIDI channel of the paraphonic bus.
          * CHAN.
 POLYPHONY: Set the maximum polyphony for this channel.
 All